JARGON-FREE FACTS ABOUT THE EFFECTS OF GRASS ON NEW ZEALAND HORSES?

-The problems occur for a lot of horses specifically with New Zealand because 99% of all NZ paddocks are made up of PERENNIAL RYEGRASSES as the major base grass, which unfortunately include a natural occurring fungus, that has been used by farmers as a mould inhibitor to reduce the effects of invertebrate damage on the cow pasture such as grass grubs, weevils etc...
+The problems occur for a lot of horses specifically with New Zealand because 99% of all NZ paddocks are made up of PERENNIAL RYEGRASSES as the major base grass, which unfortunately include a natural occurring fungus, that has been used by farmers as a natural mould inhibitor to reduce the effects of invertebrate damage on the cow pasture such as insects, grass grubs, weevils etc...